IntelliTect/Coalesce/docs/modeling/model-components/data-sources.md

 `TransformResults`
     Allows for transformation of a result set after the query has been evaluated.
     This will be called for both lists of items and for single items.
 This can be used for things like populating non-mapped properties on a model.
-This method is only called immediately before mapping to a DTO - if the data source is serving data without mapping (e.g. when invoked by :ref:`Behaviors`) to a DTO, this will not be called..
+This method is only called immediately before mapping to a DTO - if the data source is serving data without mapping (e.g. when invoked by [Behaviors](/modeling/model-components/behaviors.md)) to a DTO, this will not be called..

     .. warning::